anibalrojosan/breast-cancer-mlops-workflow/README.md

 4.  **Dataset Availability:**
     The `data/data.csv` dataset is committed directly to this repository.
 No separate download or manual directory creation is required after cloning.

-5.  **Train the model:**
+5.  **Train the Machine Learning Pipeline:**
+    This step will load `data/data.csv`, preprocess it, train the Random Forest classifier within a `scikit-learn` pipeline, evaluate it, and then save the complete trained pipeline to `models/model.joblib`.
     Ensure your virtual environment is activated and `data/data.csv` is present, then run:
-    ```bash
+    ```powershell
-    python src/model.py
+    python -m src.model.model_training
     ```
-    This will train the model and save it as `models/model.joblib`.
+    This will train the pipeline and save it as `models/model.joblib`.

 6.  **Run the Flask API locally:**
-    Ensure your virtual environment is activated and the model is trained (`models/model.joblib` exists), then run:
+    Ensure your virtual environment is activated and the model pipeline is trained (`models/model.joblib` exists), then run:
     ```bash
-    python src/app.py
+    python -m src.app
     ```
     The API will be accessible at `http://127.0.0.1:5000/`.
 Keep this running in one terminal.